🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Brother QL-820NWB Wireless Label Printer

 Prints QR codes natively at 300 DPI.
 WiFi, USB, and Bluetooth.
 Supports two-colour black and red labels.
 Ideal for QR code table cards, asset tags, and product labels.
-Works with DK label rolls in various widths from 12 mm to 62 mm.
+Works with DK label rolls in multiple widths.

 Best for QR codesWireless300 DPI